View Project Photos

 While it might seem that the process went smoothly by the above description, the reality was an increasingly maddening rush toward opening night [November 6, 1986].
 At 7AM on the morning of the Grand Opening, I called Kebrle to confirm the 9AM start time for installing the Elvis Window.
 Kebrle told me that Cortinas was still soldering the top of the Elvis Window, but more importantly, Kebrle told me he was dissatisfied with the stained glass and he refused to install Elvis regardless.
 I immediately sped to Kebrle Studio and by 10AM we had agreed to install the window on the condition that Kebrle could (and later did) remove the window for [unspecified] “improvements”.
 [See the “Aside” above for a clue as to Kebrle’s real motive.]

 The installation was orchestrated from a flat-profile scaffolding system into the existing window framing which had a new, exterior glazing of 1/4” clear Lexan.
 The installation was a straightforward process using butyl foam glazing tape and aluminum T-bars between stained glass sections.
-As we picked up tools and equipment, the “Judges’ Bench” stage at Elvis’ feet was bathed in light from the stained glass and a soundcheck of “That’s Alright Mama”. [from the SGAA’s Stained Glass Quarterly, Summer 1988: “John Kebrle and Greg Cortinas finished the installation about 6PM, just in time to run home, clean up, and make it back to the HRC to see the window publicly unveiled at 8PM.
-Searchlights careened wildly through the evening sky and, “every stretch limo in the state” clogged the barricaded street in front of the Hard Rock Cafe as the 2,000 or so invited guests gathered for the opening festivities… Paul Schafer’s Late Night Band was playing… an electrifying Chuck Berry headlined the evening… “ Dan Ackroyd christened the Supreme Court of Rock and Roll… and then… a curtain fell at the back of the stage revealing The King presiding brightly from his throne.
-Whew! . . .
-Now to repeat the process, maybe a little more leisurely, for the Chuck Berry and Jerry Lee Lewis Windows!
-Onward!]
+As we picked up tools and equipment, the “Judges’ Bench” stage at Elvis’ feet was bathed in light from the stained glass while a soundcheck fittingly blared “That’s Alright Mama”. [from the SGAA’s Stained Glass Quarterly, Summer 1988: “John Kebrle and Greg Cortinas finished the installation about 6PM, just in time to run home, clean up, and make it back to the HRC to see the window publicly unveiled at 8PM.
+Searchlights careened wildly through the evening sky and, “every stretch limo in the state” clogged the barricaded street in front of the Hard Rock Cafe as the 2,000 or so invited guests gathered for the opening festivities… Paul Schafer’s Late Night Band was playing… an electrifying Chuck Berry headlined the evening.” . . .
+Dan Ackroyd christened the Supreme Court of Rock and Roll… and then… a curtain fell at the back of the stage revealing The King presiding brightly from his throne.]

-[UPDATE: After 23 years, Dallas’ Hard Rock Cafe on McKinney at Routh closed its doors on July 15, 2009.
+[New Chapter: On July 15, 2009, after a lively 23 year run, Dallas’ Hard Rock Cafe on McKinney at Routh closed its doors.
 Before the stately Supreme Court of Rock’N’Roll was razed, its stained glass along with memorabilia and furnishings were removed.
 Shortly thereafter, Dallas restauranteur, Shannon Wynn rescued the three windows at auction.
 The stained glass had been roughly mishandled, so Wynn tasked Kittrell Riffkind Glass Studio with the extensive restoration – and they did an amazing job.
 In 2010 Wynn integrated the stained glass into his newest venture, The Meddlesome Moth Gastropub.
 There the Hard Rock Cafe’s very first Rock’N’Roll Windows can still be enjoyed.
 They have been carefully backlit in rich hardwood frames that lean out over the main dining area of the Moth.
-Elvis, Chuck and Jerry Lee are once again the focal point of an upscale gathering spot in Big D. The Moth’s menu features share plates, mussels, meat pies, fish & chips and lots of other unique options in addition to 40 craft beers on tap, live ales, and more than 80 bottled beers.
+Elvis, Chuck and Jerry Lee once again are holding court over an upscale gathering spot in Big D. The Moth’s menu features share plates, mussels, meat pies, fish & chips and lots of other unique options in addition to 40 craft beers on tap, live ales, and more than 80 bottled beers.
 Wines and signature cocktails too.]

-Materials: European mouthblown glass, lead, solder w/ extensive painting & etching.
+Materials: European mouthblown glass, lead, solder w/ painting & etching.